zeligism/zeligism.github.io/_posts/2025-12-28-SnowCholera.md

 academic: false
 ---

-In 1855, John Snow—the English physician, not the prince of Dragonstone—presented a compelling study arguing that cholera was caused by a living organism that contaminates water or food and then multiplies within the body, an argument that preceded the foundations of modern microbiology by twenty years.
+In 1855, John Snow (the English physician, not the prince of Dragonstone) presented a compelling study arguing that cholera was caused by a living organism that contaminates water or food and then multiplies within the body, an argument that preceded the foundations of modern microbiology by twenty years.
 For comparison, other hypotheses at the time were: miasma (bad air), poison on the ground, or an “imbalance in the humors of the body.”
 What is especially interesting in hindsight is how Snow demonstrated this causation, which was basically through **experimental design and bias mitigation** rather than by extracting a signal from sampling noise.
 In particular, sampling error and p-values were not central to his argument.

 Some of the observations that led Snow to reach his conclusion were:
 1. The lag between exposure and symptoms, which is easier to explain by the multiplication of the cause in the body.